hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Loggers now return true/false depending on success/failure to log

+Before this change, failure to log wasn't detected by the class calling the logger which resulted in files being moved when they shouldn't be.

 ### Addition of cloud storage as an alternative to AWS

 It is now possible to specify that files are downloaded from Google Compute Platform storage instead of Amazon S3.